Anthony Eisley: Early career

-Eisley's big break was being discovered in a Pasadena production of Who Was That Lady I Saw You With? where he was signed to a contract with Warner Bros.
+Eisley's big break was being discovered in a Pasadena production of Who Was That Lady?, where he was signed to a contract with Warner Bros.
 In the days of Tab, Ty, and Rock, Warner Bros. did not want a leading man with the name of "Fred" so they changed his first name to "Anthony".
 In 1959, Eisley played Carter Henry (as Fred Eisley), The Young Philadelphians (1959).